keita-sa/classification-of-cancer-dataset/README.md

 ## Method
 First, the dataset is split into training and test data.
 Next, created a classifier and trained using the training data.
 Here, we create a logistic regression classifier.
 Based on the training outputs, we make predictions on the test data.
 We then check how well the predictions match the original test data.

+Statistical learning is performed using feature values such as cancer radius and surface textures, enabling predictions to be made for unknown data, such as whether it is malignant.

 </br>